Perceiver: Components

 A cross-attention module maps a (larger) byte array (e.g., a pixel array) and a latent array (smaller) to another latent array, reducing dimensionality.
 A transformer tower maps one latent array to another latent array, which is used to query the input again.
 The two components alternate.
-Both components user query-key-value (QKV) attention.
+Both components use query-key-value (QKV) attention.
 QKV attention applies query, key, and value networks, which are typically multilayer perceptrons – to each element of an input array, producing three arrays that preserve the index dimensionality (or sequence length) of their inputs.

 Perceiver IO

 Perceiver IO can flexibly query the model's latent space to produce outputs of arbitrary size and semantics.
 It achieves results on tasks with structured output spaces, such as natural language and visual understanding, StarCraft II, and multi-tasking.
 Perceiver IO matches a Transformer-based BERT baseline on the GLUE language benchmark without the need for input tokenization and achieves state-of-the-art performance on Sintel optical flow estimation.

 Outputs are produced by attending to the latent array using a specific output query associated with that particular output.
 For example to predict optical flow on one pixel a query would attend using the pixel’s xy coordinates plus an optical flow task embedding to produce a single flow vector.
 It is a variation on the encoder/decoder architecture used in other designs.